-All uses on a lot involving the taking of a total of 50,000 litres per day, or more, of water from surface and/or groundwater sources shall require a Permit to Take Water from the Ministry of the Environment Province, pursuant to the Ontario Water Resources Act.
+All uses on a lot involving the taking of a total of 50,000 litres per day, or more, of water from surface and/or groundwater sources shall require a Permit to Take Water from the Province, pursuant to the Ontario Water Resources Act.
 A detailed hydrology or hydrogeology report, as appropriate, shall be required in support of all such proposals.

-The taking of 50,000 litres per day, or more, of water by existing uses permitted by this Plan shall, at all times, be in accordance with the requirements of a valid Permit to Take Water issued by the Ministry of the Environment Province.
-No Planning Act application involving the expansion of any such existing use that involves the taking of any additional amount of water not already permitted in a valid Permit to Take Water, shall be approved unless the Ministry of Environment Province has first confirmed that the additional water taking is appropriate and has been approved.
+The taking of 50,000 litres per day, or more, of water by existing uses permitted by this Plan shall, at all times, be in accordance with the requirements of a valid Permit to Take Water issued by the Province.
+No Planning Act application involving the expansion of any such existing use that involves the taking of any additional amount of water not already permitted in a valid Permit to Take Water, shall be approved unless the Province has first confirmed that the additional water taking is appropriate and has been approved.

-While the Township will rely on the Ministry of the Environment Province to determine if a new use, or the expansion of an existing use, involving the taking of a total of more than 50,000 l/per day is appropriate, the Township is concerned that the 50,000 l/day threshold for requiring an evaluation of potential impacts on the surface or groundwater resources of the Township, may be too high, particularly where the cumulative or successive impacts of similar uses could combine to cause significant detriment to sensitive surface or groundwater resources in the Township.
+While the Township will rely on the Province to determine if a new use, or the expansion of an existing use, involving the taking of a total of more than 50,000 l/per day is appropriate, the Township is concerned that the 50,000 l/day threshold for requiring an evaluation of potential impacts on the surface or groundwater resources of the Township, may be too high, particularly where the cumulative or successive impacts of similar uses could combine to cause significant detriment to sensitive surface or groundwater resources in the Township.